gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

     _instead of pressing a layer key just hold a key longer_ key arrangemenet partly inspired by NEO, AltGr symbols, and shifted number symbols

- 16x q w e u o a s d t l c m , . - esc :tapdance hold (autosymbol),
+ 22x q w e z u i o a s d h t l y x c v m , . - esc      :tapdance hold (autosymbol),
- 10x r j (z) i p g h (x) (v) b         :custom key hold feature (reconsider using tapdance instead, but there is a bug with having to many tapdances)
+  5x r j p g b                                          :custom key hold feature (autosymbol) 2x f n                                                :custom key home row shift
+  1x k                                                  :mod tap (reconsider) using tapdance instead of custom key hold feature, but there is a bug with having to many tapdances (not tried to reproduce on planck)
-  3x f n bsp                           :custom key (reconsider using MT() giving up SFT_HOLD pseudo layer for this keys)
+  (reconsider) using MT() instead of 'custom key home row shift' but that looses SFT_HOLD symbols for F and N

   ### SFT_HOLD pseudo layer
     gives the ability to map Shift(SINGLE_HOLD) to any key